SAVE HOURS WEAVING IN ENDS

 HOW LONG SHOULD THE ENDS BE?

-This technique will work the best for single colored projects, but you can make it work for multicolored projects as well – you just have to be smart – and weave in the ends so that they are not showing.
 This will need a little extra brain power to work out, but you can still figure it out.
-All those granny square blankets may have a much shorter “weaving in ends” time than before.
+All those granny square projects may have a much shorter “weaving in ends” time than before.